ckfung/build-jenkins/README.md

 5. Ensure Kubernetes CLI plugin is added to Jenkins
 6. Ensure Kubernetes cluster is available (in my case is local setup (localhost))

+### Assumptions
+1. The first pipieline is first to containerize the application and deliver to container registry
+2. The second pipeline is to deploy the container to kubernetes

 ### Continuous Delivery Pipeline Setup Steps:
 1. Click on "New Item", insert the pipeline name and select "Multibranch Pipeline", Press OK
 2. At 'Branch Sources' section, click 'Add Source' and select 'GitHub'